Therapy for Teens of Divorce in Oradell, NJ

 Why Anew Counseling Services for Therapy for Children of Divorce?

-I have counseling many adolescents going through a divorce, both simple and amicable divorces and more complex ones too.
-Having worked with teens for over 15 years, I know how to connect with them to get them talking and open up about their feelings, which is so important when a divorce is happening.
+I have counseled many adolescents going through a divorce, both amicable divorces and more complex ones too.
+Having worked with teens for over 17 years, I know how to connect with them to get them talking and open up about their feelings, which is so important when a divorce is happening.
 I will always provide them a warm and safe space that offers support throughout the divorce and after.

 Common Questions About Adolescents and Divorce